What you need to know about gestational diabetes

 Collaborative care and support

-To best support the health of both mother and baby, it’s best for a woman with gestational diabetes to receive medical care from a multidisciplinary team of specialists.
+To best support the health of both mother and baby, it’s best for a woman with gestational diabetes to receive medical care from a multidisciplinary healthcare team.
 Medical care in pregnancy is complex, particularly when the pregnancy is complicated by a condition like gestational diabetes, so it’s best to have a team of experts to ensure that nothing is missed.
 The team generally includes an endocrinologist (a specialist in hormonal health, including diabetes), an obstetrician (a specialist in pregnancy care), and a nutritionist.

 Women with gestational diabetes may need education in how to monitor their blood sugar.
 They also need advice about developing a healthy lifestyle plan that will be safe during pregnancy and will work well for them, along with support in sticking to this plan.
 In some cases, women with gestational diabetes also need to learn how to manage insulin therapy.
 Education and support in all of these areas is crucial in helping to ensure optimal treatment for gestational diabetes and get the best possible outcomes for both mother and baby.